 Although rare, this is one of the reasons why your startup website may not be appearing in SERPs.
 Google penalizes websites in two ways – Manual and Algorithmic.

-Manual Penalty is when a Google employee reviews your website and finds non-compliance issues of their Webmaster Guidelines and accordingly takes action to demote your website or remove it from the search results.
+Manual Penalty is when a Google employee reviews your website and finds non-compliance issues with their Webmaster Guidelines and accordingly takes action to demote your website or remove it from the search results.

 Algorithmic Penalty, which is essentially a filter, is when Google’s algorithm identifies quality issues on your website and suppresses it.